zertyz/reactive-messaging/README.md

 Provides `Stream`-based reactive client/server communications focused on high performance -- through sockets, shared mem IPCs and other goodies -- async-powered by `Tokio`.

 The distinct features of this library are:
-  - a through protocol modeling, with the help of Rust's powerful `enum`s;
+  - a thorough protocol modeling, with the help of Rust's powerful `enum`s;
-  - ease of logic decoupling by using reactive `Stream`s for the client / server logic.
+  - ease of logic decoupling by using reactive `Stream`s for the client / server logic;
+  - the main network loop for both client & server is fully optimized;
+  - const-time (yet powerful) configurations, to achieve the most performance possible;
+  - zero-cost retrying strategies & dropping the connection vs ignoring on errors through const time configs & the `keen-retry` lib
+  - for version 1: only textual socket protocols are supported by now -- binary & shared mem IPCs to be added later;

 # Taste it